Vyjill/tinyutc/README.md

 > Note that the UTC-equivalent `timegm` is _occasionnaly_ present, and serves the same purpose.

-However, in some rare cases, converting back-and forth an UNIX timestamp and specifically **UTC** date & time can be necessary.
+However, in some rare cases, converting back and forth an UNIX timestamp and specifically **UTC** date & time can be necessary.
 Many RTC modules only speak in date & time structures, but it isn't trivial to compute time deltas in such a form.